The Challenge of Treatment Decisions and Managing Risk

 - How does an unsheltered living situation impact these risks and benefits?

 - Is it better for a patient to take some of their prescribed medication rather than none at all?

 Figure 12.
 Dr. King administers an injection for a patient who is unable to access care within clinic walls.
 Venice Family Clinic Photos.

 Examples of challenges to consider:

-- Provider priorities do not always align with patient priorities:
+- Clinician priorities do not always align with patient priorities:

-- A provider may be more flexible in delaying health care maintenance such as vaccines or cancer screenings if the patient is not ready or able.
+- A clinician may be more flexible in delaying health care maintenance such as vaccines or cancer screenings if the patient is not ready or able.

-- Providers can encounter distinct risks in the field:
+- Clinicians can encounter distinct risks in the field:

 - Benefits of treatment with anticoagulation when indicated can often be outweighed by the risk of adverse events associated with unreliable adherence.

-- If the provider fails to acknowledge the wishes of the patient, the relationship and the patient’s chances of engaging in care can be jeopardized.
+- If the clinician fails to acknowledge the wishes of the patient, the relationship and the patient’s chances of engaging in care can be jeopardized.